· · ·

 Ingredients for this Recipe

-To begin, gather your ingredients so that you have them close at hand.
+To begin, gather the ingredients so you have them close at hand.

 Prepare the Vegetables